 How you use market power.
 A company will sometimes try and figure out how to “profit optimize” when they really start to make it.
 For example, they’ll hire lower-quality people so they can cut expenses.
 Or they’ll make processes so repeatable and robotic that the special experience of your product or service is lost.
 Maybe the zen of the sales process becomes blah or the elimination of a handwritten thank you note makes customers less delighted.
 One company I know raised their prices by 500% as soon as they gained category leadership.
 While I commend that at some level, such moves have to be balanced to retain customer affinity.
 What’s my method?
 Rubicon throws a thought leadership dinner with smart people who enjoy the industry and trading insights.
 The first seats always go to clients because it’s my way of saying thank you for believing in us, co-creating with us and supporting us.
 Without them, we wouldn’t be in a position of market authority.
 Make sure you use the power you accumulate along the way to celebrate the people who’ve helped you get where you are.
 They’ll remember, they’ll have more affinity for you and in the end you and your company can become more successful by riding a tide of goodwill.

 This article could have been titled “Customer love: How to earn it, how to keep it.”
 But that’s not the right goal.

 It’s more practical, more rational.
 Pragmatic marketers seek to create more preference, more loyalty over time to generate profits and growth.

-Learn more about obtaining and retaining customers at Pragmatic Marketing's Market.
+Learn more about obtaining and retaining customers at Pragmatic Institute's Market.